 I was born and raised in Portland, Oregon and spent the majority of my life there.
 In 2008, when I picked up my first camera, I began looking for places inside the city that I could photograph and stumbled across an out of focus, dreamy interpretation of this tree by a fellow photographer named Zeb Andrews.
 Those of us who lived in Portland at the time were photographing this tree long before Peter Lik ever did.
 I have returned every year since then, capturing the tree in all four seasons.

 In early 2013 I began offering a portion of my work as limited edition pieces, including the majority of my photographs of this beautiful tree.
 Since then I have sold over 1000 pieces from this collection, with the majority of them being large format prints on high gloss ChromaLuxe aluminum sheeting and Acrylic Face Mounted prints.
-Living Lightning, released in February 2013, has sold over 190 of the 200 pieces in the limited edition as of January 2016.
-Less than 10 total pieces remain available of this piece before it will be closed and never printed as a fine art piece again.
-Dragon’s Breath, also a limited edition of 200 was released in November 2013 and sold the first 40 pieces in the first 6 months and is now over 60% sold out as well.
+Living Lightning, released in February 2013 as an edition of 200, completely SOLD OUT as of December 2016.
+Dragon’s Breath, also a limited edition of 200 was released in November 2013 and sold the first 40 pieces in the first 6 months and is now over 75% sold out as well.
 The success of these images has even caused some to start calling this tree the Aaron Reed tree which I think it equally humorous to calling it Peter Lik’s.